DLinRadiotherapyUMCG/contour-correction-clustering/README.md

 **`alpha`** controls how much spatial vs. directional coherence matters: `1` = location only, `0` = direction only.
 The default `0.8` favours location, so edits are grouped mainly by proximity, with direction as a secondary criterion.

-The next workflow uses this CSV to select the highest-scoring parameter combination separately for each patient and OAR.
-At present, the optimisation implementation uses HDBSCAN for the trials; support for tuning DBSCAN separately can be added later if needed.

 ### Step 2: Generate alternatives